UkoeHB/bevy_kot/README.md

 ### UI

-- Interaction UI tools for `bevy_lunex`, with a robust backend for handling arbitrary interaction sources.
+- Interactive element builder for `bevy_lunex`, with a robust backend for handling arbitrary interaction sources.

 ### ECS

 - System callers for invoking systems as if they were functions (requires `&mut World`).
-I mainly use `syscall`.
 - Entity callbacks.
 - Utilities for adding/removing components from entities (requires `&mut World`).
 - Reactive framework: `React` components, `ResReact` resources, and `ReactEvent` messages managed by `ReactCommands`.